GovTechSG/seed-documentation/offboard-device/macos-offboarding-guide.md

 IFS="$old_ifs"
 echo "$actual_id"
 ```
-2. Take note of the Intune Device ID that is displayed on the **Terminal** window.
+2. Note down the Intune Device ID that is displayed on the **Terminal** window.

 </details>

 <details>
-<summary>Method 2: Get Intune Device ID from TechPass portal</summary>
+<summary>Method 2: Retrieve Intune Device ID from the TechPass portal</summary>

 1. On your non-SE GSIB device, go to the [TechPass portal](https://portal.techpass.gov.sg/secure/account/profile).
 2. On the TechPass portal, at the top right, go to your user name and click **My Account**.
 Your **Profile** details are displayed.